 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-The rain in Spain Nebraska is plenty strange — no doubt thanks to the continued effects of Debris.
+Spain Nebraska is plenty strange — no doubt thanks to the continued effects of Debris.
 The latest episode of the NBC sci-fi show sees Finola and Bryan (Riann Steele and Jonathan Tucker) investigate an industrial farm after getting reports that the rain has affected the employees inside that particular weather zone.

 But while they all remain relatively safe inside, they start to asphyxiate if they step outside, leaving them all trapped within it.

 And as you can see in an exclusive clip (below), that's not the only issue with the alien tech-influenced weather event, which seems to have changed the ecology of that area and the people inside it.
 A child of one of the farmworkers has gone missing and it's up to the Orbital Agents to find him fast since he probably doesn't know about what could happen if he accidentally leaves the limited field they're all trapped in.

 Elsewhere in the episode, Finola learns a secret about her father that could threaten her still-tenuous relationship with Bryan, and Maddox must deal with turmoil at home.